LCrossman/LCrossman.github.io/README.md

 ## What does microBioRust aim to do?
-This is a Rust crate package aimed at microbiology and optimised for functions that are much more common and needed in microbial genomics and bioinformatics research.
+This is a Rust crate package designed for microbial genomics and optimised for functions that are much more common and needed in microbial bioinformatics research.

-## What will not be covered by microBioRust?
+## What will *not* be covered by microBioRust?
 Workflows and pipelines for end-to-end bioinformatics solutions - microBioRust is a set of enabling tools.